poychamp/code-4-refactor/README.md

 * Also you can use the message property in the response to give out messages.
 * Spacing on variable declarations and method calls is crucial.
 * Using declaration conditionals is bad too cause it will cause confusion
+* Alot of responses are handled in the repository.
+A repository should only handle one model.